• Skip to primary navigation

 Ingredients

-• 3 egg yolks – from large eggs reserve the whites
+• 3 - large egg yolks (reserve the whites for the glaze)

 • 2 cups – granulated sugar